 My name is Gary Bridson-Daley, and I am presently writing a book about World War Two veterans and if possible would really like some help from you.

-My book will be featuring veterans in both words and pictures, and the main aim of it is to say a very big thank you for all they did during that conflict to give us the freedom that we still enjoy today.
-My hope is that I can have it ready to release in time for the big 70th anniversary of the end of the Second World War in May next year.
-This of course means I have very limited time in which to get this together.
+My book will be featuring veterans from all services and backgrounds in both words and pictures, and the main aim of it is to say a very big thank you for all they did during that conflict to give us the freedom that we still enjoy today.
+My hope is that I can have it ready for release sometime during this big 70th year of Second World War anniversaries.

-It is a real passion of mine to complete this as I have been a long term supporter of the Royal British Legion.
-I plan to donate a percentage of every book sold to the R.B.L as a further way of saying thanks to all involved.
+It is a real passion of mine to complete this project and capture these precious stories while opportunity still allows, and as a long term supporter of the Royal British Legion I also plan to give a donation to the R.B.L as a further way of saying thanks to all involved after the release of the book.

 If you want to call me to discuss anything in regards to any of this please feel free to do so anytime.
+I am willing to travel wherever a good story takes me.
 Thanking you in advance for any time and help you can give.

 Mobile: 07960 021 492